 Cultural change.
 Wholeness.
 Sustainability.

-Whole Threads' mission is to be an agent for change in the world of clothes.
-We contribute in making it sustainable in every sense of the word, on a collective as well as personal level.
+Whole Threads' mission is to be an agent of change in the world of clothes, to contribute in making the clothing industry sustainable on an outer and inner level, as well as personally and collectively.

 Clothes are intimately connected to culture.
 As a new paradigm is born our beliefs about, and relationship to clothes, are going through a transformation.
 And, since cultural